Vegan Burger Buns

 Whisk 1 tablespoon (16g) sugar and 1 teaspoon (5g) yeast into the warm water.
 Let sit for around 5 minutes.
 Keep whisking periodically until the yeast has dissolved.
 This should take the same amount of time as measuring out your other ingredients.

-Measure or weigh your flour in a medium bowl.
+Measure or weigh 1 ¾ cup (225g) flour into a mixing bowl.

 Stir in a teaspoon of salt and your superfood powder.
-For my pink buns, I added 1 teaspoon of beetroot powder and 1 teaspoon of pink pitaya powder (I use a mortar and pestle to break up the lumps that inherently start to spawn in your bag of pink pitaya powder once you’ve opened it - then I sift that).
+For my pink buns, I added 1 teaspoon (4-5g) of beetroot powder and 1 teaspoon of pink pitaya powder (I use a mortar and pestle to break up the lumps that inherently start to spawn in your bag of pink pitaya powder once you’ve opened it - then I sift that).
 I added 1 teaspoon of blue spirulina for my blue buns.

 Attach a dough hook to a stand mixer and combine your liquid and dry ingredients together in the mixing bowl.